-This level of detail is simply not available in most products, but it is critical to have a complete view of changes.
+CimTrak can pinpoint exactly what changed and provides complete change audit information.
+This SmartFIM technology and level of detail is simply not available in most products, but it is critical to have a complete view of changes.
 Just knowing that a change happened is of little use without understanding the corresponding metadata associated with the change.

 PCI-DSS and file integrity monitoring fit together like a hand in a glove.
 Specifically, sections 10.5.5 and 11.5 require change detection mechanism to be put in place:

 “Deploy file-integrity monitoring software to alert personnel to unauthorized modification of critical system files, configurations files, or content files; and configure the software to perform critical file comparisons at least weekly.”